Darell (rapper)

-Osvaldo Elías Castro Hernández (born January 5, 1990), better known by the stage name Darell is a Puerto Rican rapper and songwriter specializing in reggaeton and Latin trap.
+Osvaldo Elías Castro Hernández (born January 5, 1990), better known by the stage name Darell, is a Puerto Rican rapper and songwriter.
 Born in Puerto Rico, he moved to New York.
 He is signed to White Lion Records and Sony Music Latin.

 Darell & Belto

 He met Belto who was also interested in playing music and they formed a duo called Darell & Belto or Belto & Darell in 2010.
 Their first release was "Entrega a la maldad" followed the same year by "Sateo", "Si te dicen" in 2011 and "De Cali a Medellin" in 2012.